note/xml-lens/docs/src/main/tut/docs/modularity.md

 independent
 * `optics` - module containing all `Optics` and DSL implemented in terms of those Optics.
 It depends on Monocle and is platform independent
 * `io` - module containing parser and printer implementations.
 It is platform dependent.
-As for now only JVM implementation exists.
+As of now implementations for JVM and scala.js exist